Kazim71/Kazim71/README.md

 ---

 ### About Me
-- 2025 ECE graduate with experience as an Associate Software Engineer at HireEase
+- 2025 ECE graduate with experience as an Software Engineer
 - Built internal production systems using React, REST APIs, and SQL databases
 - Worked on real-world issues: API failures, validation errors, and deployment challenges
 - Interested in backend systems, databases, and cloud infrastructure